cyverse/irods-adm/coding-standards-bash.md

 ## Comments

-__TODO review the following in a browser__

-All comments should have enough detail so that the someone can learn how to use the described logic without having to study the code in detail.
+All comments should have enough detail so that the someone can learn how to use the described logic without having to study it in detail.
 Since an incorrect comment is usually worse than no comment, comments should be minimal to reduce the risk of them growing out of date.
-If a quick glace at the commented logic is enough to understand an aspect of the code, don't comment on that aspect.
+If a quick glace at the code is enough to understand an aspect of it, don't comment on that aspect.

 ### File Header

 Every file must start with an overview of its contents.
 Ordinarily, this should be in the form of a comment block.
-For an executable that can display help information, you may place a function that generates the help text at the top of the script instead.
+For an executable that can display help information, you may place a function that generates command line help text at the top of the script instead.
 For consistency's sake, name this function `help`.

+__TODO review the following in a browser__

 The header doesn't need author and maintainer information.

 For a publicly available file, the header must include a copyright notice and a link to the CyVerse license, https://cyverse.org/license.
 This isn't necessary if the file is in a repository that includes a license file.

 For an executable, the header should describe possible command line arguments as well as any environment variables used.
-If the executable reads stdin, the header should describe what the executable expects to read.
+If the executable reads from stdin, the header should describe what the executable expects to read.
 If it writes anything other than informational messages to stdout, the header should describe the output.
 If the executable writes anything to stderr other than informational, warning, and error messages, the header should describe this output as well.
 If there is any side effects that isn't obvious, the header should document this too.
 Finally, if the script uses different exit statuses for different types of failures, the header should describe them.
-If standard zero for success and non-zero for failure, the header need not document this.
+It should not document the standard zero for success and non-zero for failure.

 The formatting used in the following header examples is not required.
 The content is the important part.